The Bankrate promise

-Options for student loans with bad credit
+Federal student loans with bad credit

-Federal student loans are a form of education financing that’s funded through the U.S. Department of Education.
+Federal student loans are a form of education financing funded through the U.S. Department of Education.
 You can use the proceeds from federal student loans to help cover expenses such as:

 - Room and board.

 If you have credit problems, federal student loans are typically the best place to start.
 Most federal student loans do not require a credit check to qualify for financing.

-Private student loans
+Private student loans with bad credit

 Here are four steps you can take if you want to improve your credit.

 - Lower your credit card utilization.
 A high balance-to-limit ratio on your credit cards can be bad for your credit score, even if you make your payments on time.
 You can lower your credit utilization rate (and likely save money in interest) by paying down your credit card balances.
-A credit limit increase is another out-of-the-box way that could help you to lower your credit utilization if you can’t afford to pay off all of your balances at once.
+A credit limit increase is another out-of-the-box way to help you lower your credit utilization if you can’t afford to pay off all of your balances at once.

 The bottom line